-Since the Ventura County Community College District does not have residential facilities on any of its three campuses, no statistics are available for residential or housing crimes.
+Since the Ventura County Community College District does not have residential facilities on any of its three campuses, no Clery crime statistics are available for residential or housing crimes.

-Crime statistics are reported pursuant to guidelines specified in the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Disclosure Act and as defined under the Federal Bureau of Investigations Uniform Crime Reporting procedures.
-Crime statistics regarding the three colleges and other colleges may be found on the Department of Education's website at https://ope.ed.gov/campussafety/#/.
+Our crime statistics are reported pursuant to guidelines specified in the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, and as defined under the Federal Bureau of Investigations Uniform Crime Reporting procedures.
+Crime statistics regarding the three colleges and other colleges throughout the Nation may be found on the Department of Education's website at https://ope.ed.gov/campussafety/#/.

-The crime statistics include information collected from local law enforcement agencies near the college geographical boundaries, as well as statistics from Campus Security Authorities and Behavioral Intervention and Care Teams at each college.
+Our Clery crime statistics include information collected from local law enforcement agencies near the college's geographical boundaries, as well as referrals from Campus Security Authorities and the Behavioral Intervention and Care Teams at each college.

-For more information regarding security or crime statistics, please contact the Office of the Chief of Police at (805) 652-7752.
+For more information regarding security or crime statistics, please contact the Police Services office at (805) 652-7752.